-Other income (expense), net consists primarily of other miscellaneous nonoperating items, such as the loss on sale of Yandy, bank charges and foreign exchange gains or losses as well as non-recurring transaction fees.
+Other income (expense), net consists primarily of other miscellaneous nonoperating items, such as bank charges and foreign exchange gains or losses as well as non-recurring transaction fees.

 Benefit from Income Taxes

 Benefit from income taxes consists of an estimate for U.S. federal, state, and foreign income taxes based on enacted rates, as adjusted for allowable credits, deductions, uncertain tax positions, changes in deferred tax assets and liabilities, and changes in the tax law.
 Due to cumulative losses, we maintain a valuation allowance against our U.S. and state deferred tax assets.